-The Research Lab Manager provides complex scientific & technical leadership in determining research priorities & the plan, design & execution of research projects ensuring that programs of investigation meets specified objectives.
-Plans, develops & implements new experiments & protocols to support research studies & maximize/extend lab capabilities.
-Sets-up & troubleshoots custom protocols & conducts independent research techniques, procedures & experiments.
-Co-authors scientific papers for presentation & publication.
-Manages lab employees, & develop & administer budgets, grants, &/or administrative procedures.
-Ensures adherence to all associated rules & regulations
+Provides complex scientific and technical leadership in determining research priorities and the plan, design and execution of research projects ensuring that programs of investigation meet specified objectives.
+Plans, develops and implements new experiments and protocols to support research studies in the areas of brain cancer genetics, immunology and nanotechnology development and maximizes/extends lab capabilities.
+Sets-up and troubleshoots custom protocols and conducts independent research techniques, procedures and experiments.
+Co-authors scientific papers for presentation and publication.
+Manage lab employees, and develops and administers budgets, grants, and/or administrative procedures.
+Ensures adherence to all associated rules and regulations.

-Consults with & advises Principle Investigators (PI) in identifying & defining problems that can be resolved with scientific research.
+Consults with and advises Principle Investigators (PI) in identifying and defining problems that can be resolved with scientific research.

-Develops hypotheses to be tested, methodology for evaluating results, & devices for use in empirical studies, including hardware, software & statistical methods as necessary.
+Develops hypotheses to be tested, methodology for evaluating results, and devices for use in empirical studies, including hardware, software and statistical methods as necessary.

-Organizes & plans experiments in conjunction with PI.
+Organizes and plans experiments in conjunction with PI.

-Establishes control methods, techniques & procedures as required for specific projects & research studies.
+Establishes control methods, techniques and procedures as required for specific projects and research studies.